kerimcanyektek/kerimcanyektek/README.md

 I follow new technologies and acquire new information, and in my spare time I like to share what I have learned by blogging.

-Skills: HTML / CSS / JAVASCRIPT
+Skills: HTML / CSS / JAVASCRIPT / REACT

 - 🔭 I’m currently working on Front-end Development
 - 📫 How to reach me: me@kerimcanyektek.com